CH PEOPLE.jpeg

 Our Village

-Each household has a private home and a small yard, plus a one-30th share of the common property: woods, paths, community garden, greenhouse, woodworking shop and the Common House — our shared gathering place and second living room.
-It contains several multipurpose rooms, entertainment systems, fully equipped kitchen, lovely large dining area, screened porch, caretakers suite and guest room.
+Each home has a small yard, plus ownership of a 1/30th share of the common property: woods, paths, community garden, greenhouse, woodworking shop and the Common House — our shared gathering place.
+It includes several multipurpose rooms, entertainment systems, fully-equipped kitchen, lovely large dining area, screened porch, and guest rooms.
 The garden center contains a greenhouse with a living roof.
-There are 14 acres of common forested land with walking trails.
+There are about seven acres of common forested land with walking trails.
 All are managed by the community through our homeowners association.
-The community is a 4 block walk to downtown Shepherdstown shops, restaurants, churches and Shepherd University.
-There is a MARC train station nearby with service to Washington DC.
+The community is a four-block walk to downtown Shepherdstown shops, restaurants, churches and Shepherd University.
+There is a MARC train station nearby with service to Washington, D.C.

 Joining In